Colorless Tsukuru Tazaki and His Years of Pilgrimage: Plot

 Sara states that if he wants to progress in his current relationship, he needs to find out what happened to move on emotionally.
 Since Tsukuru doesn't use the Internet, she agrees to help him start on his journey of closure.
 After using Google and Facebook to locate these former friends, she updates Tsukuru on their current whereabouts and even arranges for his travel tickets.

-Tsukuru first travels to his home town of Nagoya and meets Ao, the former football jock who is now a successful Lexus dealer.
+Tsukuru first travels to his hometown of Nagoya and meets Ao, the former football jock who is now a successful Lexus dealer.
 From an apologetic Ao, he learns that Shiro had accused Tsukuru of rape, prompting all communications between the friends to cease.
 Shiro eventually became a successful piano teacher, but six years ago she was found strangled in an unsolved murder case.
-Several days later, Tsukuru arranges to meet Aka, now a corporate trainer.
-A successful but deeply unhappy man, Aka tells him that Shiro's story did not stack up at the time, and that Shiro seemed to have lost her love for life long before she died.
-Aka himself has issues, having belatedly realized after a failed marriage that he is gay, and feeling rejection from the people of Nagoya, including Ao, who dislike his somewhat shady business, taking up some psychological methods used by the Nazis.
-Tsukuru reassures Aka that he still cares for him and departs.
+The next day, Tsukuru arranges to meet Aka, now a corporate trainer.
+A successful but deeply unhappy man, Aka tells Tsukuru that Shiro's story did not stack up at the time, and that Shiro seemed to have lost her love for life long before she died.
+Aka himself has issues, having belatedly realized after a failed marriage that he is gay, and feeling rejection from the people of Nagoya, including Ao, who dislike his somewhat shady business, which uses some psychological methods used by the Nazis.
+Tsukuru reassures Aka that he still cares for him, and departs.

 Back at work in Tokyo, Tsukuru and his colleague Sakamoto visit a stationmaster whose strange tale reminds him of Haida's story.
-After discussing his findings with Sara over dinner, Tsukuru decides he has to know the rest of the story.
+After discussing his findings with Sara over dinner, Tsukuru decides that he has to know the rest of the story.
 To do so he must visit the only other surviving member of the friendship group, Kuro, who now lives in Finland with two daughters.
 While preparing for the visit, Tsukuru goes to buy presents for Kuro's children and sees Sara hand in hand with a middle-aged man, smiling in a way she never did with Tsukuru.
 Filled not with jealousy but with sadness, Tsukuru flies to Finland.
 In Helsinki, he enlists Sara's friend Olga to help him track down Kuro for an unannounced visit.
-The next day he drives to Hämeenlinna, the rural town where she has her holiday cottage.
-He first meets her husband, the Finnish potter Edvard Haatainen.
-When she arrives with her daughters, Edvard takes the latter to do some shopping.
+The next day he drives in Hämeenlinna, the rural town where Kuro has a holiday cottage.
+He first meets Kuro's husband, potter Edvard Haatainen.
+When Kuro arrives with her daughters, Edvard takes the latter to do some shopping.